 Running with hiking poles can help you make light work of uphill climbs on steep (eg mountainous) routes.

 In my opinion, the benefit when it comes to supporting your uphill ascent on mountain trails is the biggest advantage I see in having them.
-It’s like climbing uphill with four-wheel-drive, as planting them in front of you provides balance and guidance – I can definitely climb steeps a lot more quickly with, than without them.
+It’s like climbing uphill with four-wheel-drive, as planting them in front of you provides balance and guidance – I can definitely climb steeps a lot more quickly with, than without these running sticks.

-If you’re using poles and your arms/back/shoulders to help you up and downhill when it get tough, then your legs (especially your quads) will be fresher for longer than if you hadn’t used poles.
+If you’re using trail running poles and your arms/back/shoulders to help you up and downhill when it gets tough, then your legs (especially your quads) will be fresher for longer than if you hadn’t used running poles.

 Trekking poles definitely help me more easily find a sustainable pacing and step rhythm that I can maintain for long stretches.
 You can use them almost like a metronome to help keep you on a certain cadence and pace – it’s almost meditative.

 4. Using poles when running can help probe and balance on steep descents

 5. Space (and self) preservation on busy European trail races

-The poles help ensure someone doesn’t side-step into the space immediately in front of you, either with their own poles or legs.
+The trail running poles help ensure someone doesn’t side-step into the space immediately in front of you, either with their own poles or legs.
 They are also handy for batting off wayward poles that can get waved or slip towards you in a crowd.
 This was invaluable at races such as the last time I started the Lavaredo Ultra Trail where I spent the first 45 minutes in a tightly-packed crowd up the first climb.

 It’s worth noting that while this is annoying, most people are completely oblivious to the nuisance and hazard they pose, so it’s not productive to let it wind you up – just be prepared!

 In terms of things to remember, store and additional weight, poles mean two more relatively large pieces of kit.